Clean Your Closet! 16 Things to Finally Get Rid Of

 Dried nail polish, expired makeup, and trial-sized cosmetics

 Do a once-over of your vanity and junk drawer.
 Is there anything past its prime?
 Anything you wouldn’t dream of putting on your skin?
 Anything that looks nice but you’re already loyal to a different brand’s version of the same product?
 Toss it.
+These clever storage hacks from people living in tiny houses will help you reprioritize.

 Your ex’s anything